 Foster-based rescues have a more intimate understanding of the dogs in their rescue, because they are in homes and are being closely cared for.
 Similarly to a limited-admission shelter, rescues tend to have limited capacity and can turn dogs away.

 Many rescues do not have a physical location like a shelter does, and they are based out of foster homes that can be widespread or in a concentrated area.
-Many will have a “service areas“ that they will adopt dogs out to.
+Many will have “service areas“ that they will adopt dogs out to.
 This really depends on the size of the rescue and where their volunteers are located.

 Rescues are typically funded by donations and grants.
 Most rescues also require an adoption fee for each dog to help them break even on the cost of vetting each dog in their care.
 Fundraising for donations may come in the form of sponsoring a dog’s vetting, five dollar Fridays, or through giveaways.
 Many dog companies, like Max & Neo, support rescue groups by allocating a certain portion of their profits to partnered rescue groups.
 Vetting and supplies are usually from donations.
 Grants require that a nonprofit group meets certain criteria and fills out an extensive application to ensure that the rescue organization is legitimate and has dogs that are actually in need in their care.
-Typically if you see a rescue or shelter has a program attached to it, that is grant funded.
-Many grants will ask about certain steps being taken to help animals, and this is through the form of spay and neuter or senior programs.
+Typically, if you see a rescue or shelter has a program attached to it, that is grant funded.
+Many grants will ask about certain steps being taken to help animals, and this can be through spay and neuter or senior programs.

 Some rescues or shelters will be funded by a foundation, where large benefactors will contribute to the function of the organization.
 This is commonly used in exchange of advertisement or softening the appearance of a well-known company or brand.